• How to read the Bible online

 Our advice for reading the Bible:

-If you wish to learn more about Christianity, consider reading the book of John.
+If you wish to learn more about Christianity, consider starting with the Gospel of John.
 It is a short book with 21 chapters and it can be read in about two or three hours.
-It explains the life, the mission and the teachings of Jesus Christ.
+It explains the life, mission, ministry, teachings, miracles and significance of Jesus the Messiah.

 There are several English translations of the Bible.
 We recommend the New International Version (NIV).